The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 for each compound containing an ordered

 candidate list of structures with the CSI:FingerID score.
-Furthermore, a compound_identification.csv
+Furthermore, a projectspace-wide compound_identification.csv

-file will be generated containing the top candidates from all compounds
+file will be generated containing the top candidate structure for each compound

-sirius -i demo-data/ms/Bicuculline.ms -o <output>formula -c 10 structure --database pubchem
+sirius -i <input> -o <projectspace> formula fingerprint structure --database pubchem

 When running structure